Welcome and Congratulations on your acceptance to CUA Law!

 Below is some information that will be helpful as you prepare for law school.
 Congratulaions again on your acceptance and we look forward to seeing you at the CUA Law Orientation.

-March 18, 2017 is CUA Law's Admitted Student Day.
-This event is a great way for admitted students to meet current students, faculty, staff, and alumni, as well as meet other students who will be starting in August 2017.
-Click here to register.
+March 18, 2017 was CUA Law's Admitted Student Day.
+This event was a great way for admitted students to meet current students, faculty, staff, and alumni, as well as meet other students who will be starting in August 2017.

-On March 7, 2017, Akin Gump Strauss Hauer & Feld, LLP will be hosting CUA Law alumni, current students, and admitted students who are part of the Law School's Evening (Part-time) Program.
-This is a great opportunity for admitted students to hear directly from alumni and current students as to how they were able to balance the work/school dynamic.
-And on March 22, 2017, Jones Day will be hosting CUA Law alumni, student leaders, faculty, admitted students and guests.
-Click here to register for either or both of these events.
+On March 7, 2017, Akin Gump Strauss Hauer & Feld, LLP hosted CUA Law alumni, current students, and admitted students who are part of the Law School's Evening (Part-time) Program.
+This was a great opportunity for admitted students to hear directly from alumni and current students as to how they were able to balance the work/school dynamic.
+And on March 22, 2017, Jones Day hosted CUA Law alumni, student leaders, faculty, admitted students and guests.

 Cardinal Students is the name of the CUA student-services portal, through which you may accomplish many tasks including making a tuition deposit your first year, working with your financial aid package, registering for classes (2nd Year), and checking your student account, just to name a few.
 Click here to learn more.